lawiet47/CTF/Easy_KeygenMe/README.md

 ![_keygen_stack](https://cloud.githubusercontent.com/assets/27059441/25771649/2325760c-3260-11e7-8405-61836695c57b.PNG)

 Then ecx and the edx are being subjected to xor operation.
 The ebp and the esi are incremented in order to get the next addresses of the array([10h,20h,30h]).
-After that, program stores the xor'ed values in some location on the stack.This is the case when we enter AAAAAAAAAAAAAAAA for the input every so the '\x41'xor10='\x51'(in ascii 5=>35 1=>31)
+After that, program stores the xor'ed values in some location on the stack.This is the case when we enter AAAAAAAAAAAAAAAA.
+So for the first 'A' '\x41'xor10='\x51'(in ascii 5=>35 1=>31).
+The second '\x41'xor20='\x61' and the third '\x41'xor30='\x71'.

 ![_keygen_stack_serial](https://cloud.githubusercontent.com/assets/27059441/25771678/d1353d4a-3260-11e7-91cd-2f7e55e758a3.PNG)

 So we see the values 35 and 31 on the stack.

-This operation continues until we xor all of the elements of the input and store them on the stack.
-Then the program jumps to a place where the serial is being asked to input
+This it just keeps repeating until there are no more 'A' s left to xor Then the program jumps to a place where the serial is being asked to input

 ![_keygen_fscanf2](https://cloud.githubusercontent.com/assets/27059441/25770901/bc3166f0-324a-11e7-8c5e-ea3d3b1abb13.PNG)